emilyviolet/emilyviolet.github.io/_drafts/gomp_parallel.md

 - Keeps idle threads in a logical *pool*: threads get created, do work, then return to the pool once they're done.
 Threads only need to be created once per program, then stay "alive" until the program is finished.

+"
+Finally, OpenMP has one more feature that we need to know about: thread pooling.
+As I said above, creating and destroying threads can be quite expensive operations (at least on most CPUs), so we want to do as little of these as possible.
+OpenMP handles this by keeping threads around in a *pool*, even when they're not actively doing work.
+Threads get created upon entering the first parallel region of the program, do some work, then get released back into the pool to sit idle until there's more work to do.
+The upshot of this is that threads only get created and destroyed once - the overhead is spread out across the programs whole runtime, at the cost of extra thread-management complexity.
+"

 - Thread creation and destruction has some non-zero overhead (which needs to be done by the OS), so re-using threads between parallel sections gives significant performance gains.
 - We can see this in action with GDB.
 Add an extra parallel region to hello.c: